Kymr10n/DriftingMe/docs/noir_preset_guide.md

 # Noir Preset Configuration

-The `noir_preset.json` contains optimized settings for creating film noir style images.
-Since Automatic1111 WebUI doesn't automatically load custom JSON presets, here's how to apply these settings:
+These are the optimized settings for creating film noir style images with the DriftingMe setup.
+Apply these settings manually in the Automatic1111 WebUI for the best noir aesthetic.

 ## Manual Setup